ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 The [memoization](https://en.wikipedia.org/wiki/Memoization) technique relies on the same idea as the example from the previous section: look up results from a table of previously computed values.

 However, instead of precomputing everything, memoization uses a cache that is populated when calling the function.
-Either, the provied parameters
+Either, the provided parameters
 * are found in the cache (it is a hit) and the stored result is returned, or they
 * are not found in the cache (it's a miss) and the result is computed, stored in the cache, and returned.